Easiest Way To Clean a Bathtub Using Vinegar, Baking Soda, and Soap

 This spray is safe for virtually all surfaces.
 Spray liberally around the bathtub and remember to rinse well!

-Why we don’t recommend cleaning your bathtub with bleach
+Why I don’t recommend cleaning your bathtub with bleach

 While chlorine bleach is an effective disinfectant that kills bacteria, it’s unnecessary to use it with routine cleaning of the tub.
 Bleach is a highly corrosive substance which can harm skin, eyes, and the mucous membranes.